2.03 Grading and Examination

 Currently, a student who passes but has difficulty in mastery of material during preclerkship courses may not come to the attention of faculty and academic advisors.
 As a result, the academic problems such students encounter may not be identified until the PCE year; by that time, multiple opportunities for remediation have been missed.
 After thoughtful discussion, and with input from an ad hoc student/faculty committee, the Curriculum Committee voted that notification be sent to the student’s Society Master if, on at least three major exams, a student’s scores fall in the lowest quartile.
 This policy was adopted not to be punitive or to detract from the collaborative learning environment students and faculty have worked so hard to foster; instead, the policy is designed to fulfill an important responsibility of the faculty to identify students who would benefit from attention and academic help.

-When such consistent marginal performance is recognized, the student’s Society Master will be notified and will request a meeting with the student to determine whether he/she is in need of academic assistance, a formal remediation plan, or personal support.
-The objective of the policy is to help students perform at their highest level and progress toward achieving their academic goals long before marginal preclinical performance translates into inadequate preparation for, and performance during, the clinical years.
+When such consistently low performance is recognized, the student’s Society Master will be notified and will request a meeting with the student to determine whether he/she is in need of academic assistance, a formal remediation plan, or personal support.
+The objective of the policy is to help students perform at their highest level and progress toward achieving their academic and to help assure a level of preclerkship preparation that will translate into a high level of clinical performance.
 Our goal is to help students be more insightful about their strengths and weaknesses, to arm them with the appropriate tools for self-improvement, and to make them aware of resources for seeking help when necessary.

 Grading System – Years III and IV